dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dls-connection.md

 dceParameters!!.mainServerURL = ""
 ```

-- **Value range**
+**Value Range**

 Any string value

-- **Default value**
+**Default Value**

 null

-- **Remarks**
+**Remarks**

 If you choose "Dynamsoft-hosting", then no need to change the value of MainServerURL and StandbyServerURL.
 When both are set to null (default value), it will connect to Dynamsoft License Servers for online verification.

 ## standbyServerURL